thadguidry/respec/ReSpec-Editor's-Guide.md

 ### Conformance section

-ReSpec specifications are RFC2119/RFC8174 keyword aware (i.e., it knows about "MUST", "SHOULD NOT", etc.).
+ReSpec specifications are RFC2119/RFC8174 keyword aware.

 Adding a `<section id="conformance">` tells ReSpec that the specification is dealing with "normative" statements.
 ReSpec can then warn if RFC2119 keywords are accidentally used in informative/non-normative contexts.